Lawsuit Against PCG: Allegations That PCG is Inept and Malicious!

 Coincidentally, some of the cause of action would be the very same causes of action I would advise the NM behavioral health care providers to assert.

-Posted on September 13, 2013, in Behavioral health, DHHS, Division of Medical Assistance, Extrapolations, Health Care Providers and Services, Injunctions, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Funds, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, Monetary Damages, New Mexico, North Carolina, PCG, Public Consulting Group and tagged Audit, Behavioral health, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Leader Services, Medicaid, Medicaid Audits, NC Medicaid, North Carolina, PCG, Pennsylvania, Public Consulting Group, Tentative Notice of Overpayment.
+Posted on September 13, 2013, in Behavioral health, Division of Medical Assistance, Extrapolations, Health Care Providers and Services, Injunctions, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Funds, Medicaid Services, Mental Health, Mental Health Problems, Mental Illness, Monetary Damages, NC DHHS, New Mexico, North Carolina, Public Consulting Group and tagged Audit, Behavioral health, Division of Medical Assistance, DMA, Health care, Health care provider, Leader Services, Medicaid, Medicaid Audits, NC DHHS, NC Medicaid, North Carolina, PCG, Pennsylvania, Public Consulting Group, Tentative Notice of Overpayment.
 Bookmark the permalink.
 1 Comment.